DS-100/DS-100.github.io/su21faq.md

 ---

+**Q. Where can I find information about the Fall 2021 offering of Data 100?**

+**A.** Not here.
+Not much has been decided yet, but stay tuned to the [Data 001 Piazza](https://piazza.com/class/j7s01y165odq5).

+---

 **Q. Who do I contact if I have further questions?**

 **A.** Please e-mail data100 DOT instructors AT berkeley DOT edu, and one of the instructors will get back to you.